“I can’t retire. Not yet anyhow.”

 Total Early Retirement Tax / Opportunity Cost: $1,397,470

-That $1.39 million above doesn’t factor your shopping habits, dining out habits, and extravagant vacations.
+That $1.39 million above doesn’t factor in your shopping habits, dining out habits, and extravagant vacations.
 Throw in those lifestyle inflators and you’re probably blowing north of $2 million.
 That’s money that could instead be used to power an early retirement.

 Remember the value of early retirement for the individual, the spouse, and the parent: Time is infinitely more powerful than money.